Elizabeth II and Prince Philip at her

 born second wife, Marie

-The winds of change have definitely cleared out the old formal and informal marriage prohibitions--with a few exceptions (the British heir still cannot marry a Roman Catholic).
+The winds of change have definitely cleared out the old formal and informal marriage prohibitions--with a few exceptions.
 Interestingly, in the deposed monarchies, the claimants still cling to old dynastic rules about the heirs making equal marriages.
 This has led to fighting and family feuds among Hapsburgs, Bourbons, Romanovs, Hohenzollerns, etc. Without a reigning monarch to lift the old rules, they are stuck in the past.

 Today, the heirs to still extant thrones are married to people they chose despite controversy.
 Felipe of Spain married a woman who had been married before sparking questions among a Catholic population.
 Haakon of Norway married a woman who had borne a child out of wedlock.
 Charles Prince of Wales married the woman who had been his mistress and whose former husband, out of accordance with Church of England rules, is still living.
 Frederik of Denmark married a foreigner he met in a bar.
 Victoria of Sweden married a man who had been her personal trainer.